RJuro/GA2019/readme.md

 ## Bibliometrics

-Freshp aplication paper by Daniel, mapping the "Innovation Systems" research field.
-Gives a good intro in methodology, also maps the whole IS field (might be handy for you):

 Rakas, M and Hain, D.S. (under review).
 "Innovation System Research: Where It Came From, and What It Is Now – A Bibliometric Network Analysis" [--> Available open access here](https://rawgit.com/RJuro/Africalics-PhD-Academy-2018/master/slides/The_Development_of_Innovation_System_Research_RR1.pdf)